saymrwulf/cnn-quant-lab/notes.md

-2023-12-22T22:32:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2023-12-22T03:15:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2024-01-10T07:23:00 - Implementing approach from a new paper read last night (cnn-quant-lab)
+2023-12-22T22:32:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2023-12-22T03:15:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2024-01-10T07:23:00 - Implementing approach from a new paper read last night (cnn-quant-lab) 2024-01-10T02:15:00 - Implementing approach from a new paper read last night (cnn-quant-lab)